- 16 May 2023

 - If a table that you selected in the previous step contains no linked record fields that are connected to the list below it, then a new linked record field will be created when the view is created.

 - If a table contains at least one linked record field, then we will choose a linked record field by default.

 - For tables that contain multiple linked record fields, if that default linked record field isn't correct, then you'll want to choose the appropriate field for your use case.

 - For the first level, there is an additional option to Enable nested records.
 These nested records are related to other records with a self-linking linked record field.
 This option is great to include when you want to break down records in Level 1 into smaller nested records.

 - In the final setup window, you'll choose which fields to display from each of the tables that you've connected.
 It's a good idea to only include the most necessary fields for the audience that will be interacting with the view.
 Once you are finished configuring which fields to show click Done.
 In most cases, you'll want to further configure the view which is covered in the next section.

 Adjusting a previously configured List view

 Additional view options include:

 - Set Levels - If the initial setup of the view didn't turn out in the hierarchical order you expected, then you can adjust that order or choose another table to use here.
-You'll also be able to toggle on/off the option to Enable sub-items below Level 1.
+You'll also be able to toggle on/off the option to Enable nested records below Level 1.